Credit: Xavier Quetzalcoatl Contreras Castillo / CC BY-SA 3.0

 Mexico City has a lot more to offer than just clubs and bars.
 Cinema is a popular evening activity, and many Hollywood films are released here just a couple of weeks after they are first debuted in the U.S. Insurgentes has six multiplexes, totalling 50 screens.
 If you want a cultural experience, but still want to watch a movie, head to the Cineteca Nacional, which shows Mexican and international indie films.
 Here, you can watch films in the open-air for free between October and March at dusk, and if you are really fortunate, you can witness the Muestra Internacional de Cine Festival.

-Though Mexican theater might be lacking, Mexico City is thriving when it comes to the opera, ballet, and classical music scenes.
+Though Mexican theatre might be lacking, Mexico City is thriving when it comes to the opera, ballet, and classical music scenes.
 For the ultimate in style and sophistication, try to get tickets for a decent show at the Palacio de Bellas Artes where you can see the Orquestra Sinfonica perform as well as many prestigious operas.
-The famous “Ballet Folkloricio de Mexico”, which is a two-hour long festival of music and dance, is also held here.
+The famous “Ballet Folklorico de Mexico”, which is a two-hour-long festival of music and dance, is also held here.

 Another awesome venue for opera and classical, the 10,000-seat Auditorio Nacional, also hosts Mexican and international rock and pop stars while the adjoining Lunario del Auditorio is a delight for jazz and folk fans.
 Elsewhere, the Polyforum and Teatro de los Insurgentes both have their fair share of interesting shows, so if you want to see what’s happening, head down to either of these.